IbcAlpha/IBC/userguide.md

 - create two new folders `C:\JtsLive` and `C:\JtsPaper` to store the settings

-- create two IBController configuration files called `IBControllerLive.ini` and `IBControllerPaper.ini`
+- create two TwsAutomater configuration files called `TwsAutomaterLive.ini` and `TwsAutomaterPaper.ini`

 - set the IbDir option in them to point to the relevant folder, ie `IbDir=C:\\JtsLive` and `IbDir=C:\\JtsPaper`, and set the `IbLoginId` and `IbPassword` to the live or paper account values as appropriate

-- create two start scripts (by copying `IBControllerStart.bat`) called `IBControllerStartLive.bat` and `IBControllerStartPaper.bat`
+- create two start scripts (by copying `TwsAutomaterStart.bat`) called `TwsAutomaterStartLive.bat` and `TwsAutomaterStartPaper.bat`

 - change the `set IBC_INI=...` line in each script file to refer to the relevant configuration file